brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

 Earlier we described the design as taking _a single_ token sequence and producing a token sequence output.
-But for assertions, we of course want to compare _two_ expressions.
-We'd of course want to express that as a function taking two token sequences, but how does the compiler know when to start one token seequence and start the next?
+We'd of course want to express `assert_eq` as a function taking two token sequences, but how does the compiler know when to end one token seequence and start the next?
 That requires parsing.
 If the user writes `assert_eq!(std::pair<int, int>{1, 2}, x)`, the compiler needs to figure out which comma in there is actually an argument delimiter (or how to fail if there is only one argument).

 There are a couple ways that we could approach this.